What is AEO?

 - Organization — describe your company, including contact information, area of expertise, and founding details.
 Foundational for entity clarity across all answer engines.

 Implement JSON-LD in your HTML's <head> or <body> — it does not affect your visible content.
-Validate your markup using Google's Rich Results Test before publishing.
+Validate the markup before publishing with Google's Rich Results Test, or run our free schema markup checker, which reports the types a page already has and the ones its page type is missing.

 Featured snippets and position zero